-These impressions were originally published on October 28 at midnight.
-They’re being bumped for the game’s release.
+These impressions were originally published on October 28, 2019.
+They’re being bumped for the game’s release on the Switch.

 Lola and Milo are recent college graduates, and they are also dead.
 Playing as the pair of them, you’re trying to find a way to escape hell while figuring out exactly how they died and why they’re in hell in the first place.
 In Afterparty’s vision of eternal damnation, demons are stuck in a cycle of bureaucracy and partying that none of them are too thrilled about.
 Humans are tortured, but only during the demons’ regular business hours, after which they’re free to go out partying and get fucked up—aside from the occasional visit from their Personal Demon, who appears with the regularity and convenience of a menstrual period.
 So that’s exactly what Lola and Milo do, soon discovering that they can escape hell if they outdrink Satan himself.

 The path to drinking Lucifer under the table largely involves schmoozing with people (the enjoyable part) and playing the occasional drinking game (as in real life, more fun on paper than in practice).
 Honestly?
 There’s not much puzzling or figuring out of things to do.
 The real draw is messing around in the dialogue trees, seeing what happens if you do something silly or illegal, also as in real life.